 Management of Oral and Maxillofacial Injuries

 Oral and maxillofacial surgeons complete years of specialized training and education to understand the function and aesthetics of the face.
 In the event of an injury to the head, neck, mouth, or jaws, oral surgeons are the most qualified individuals to administer care and manage recovery.
-Dr. Tyler Boynton and Dr. Alexander McMahon at Napa Sonoma Oral Surgery & Dental Implants treat facial injuries for patients of all ages.
+Dr. Tyler Boynton at Napa Sonoma Oral Surgery & Dental Implants treats facial injuries for patients of all ages.

 Facial trauma injuries can happen anywhere, at any time.
 If you have experienced a facial trauma injury, please contact our office for immediate treatment.
 We have two locations in Sonoma and Napa, CA, where we treat facial trauma injuries that do not require hospitalization.

 If your injury is severe and you are experiencing a medical emergency go to the nearest emergency room for prompt treatment by the oral and maxillofacial surgeon on call.

 Types of Facial Trauma